 The most important aspects of the SLR and LLR observations are absolute accuracy and long, stable time histories at a number of sites.
-Accuracy approaches the level of a few mm for modern stations; time histories can be 30 years or more on some satellites, and more than 45 years on the Moon.
+Accuracy approaches the level of a few mm for modern stations; time histories can be 25-30 years, or even longer in the case of some satellites.
 Since the inception of the service, the ILRS has put the generation of official analysis products high on its agenda.
-Official submissions to the IERS include weekly solutions for station coordinates and Earth Orientation Parameters (EOPs) submitted on a daily frequency.
-Additionally, some of the ILRS Analysis Centers (ACs) submit estimates of GM and time-varying geocenter motion to the IERS Global Geophysical Fluids Center.
-Other user products include static and time-varying coefficients of Earth's gravity field, accurate satellite ephemerides for POD and validation of altimetry, relativity, and satellite dynamics, backup POD for other missions, and Lunar ephemeris for relativity studies and lunar libration for lunar interior studies.
+Official submissions to the IERS include weekly solutions for station coordinates and Earth Orientation Additionally, some of the ILRS Parameters (EOPs).
+Analysis Centers (ACs) submit estimates of GM and timevarying geocenter motion to the IERS Global Geophysical Fluids Center.
+Other user products include static and timevarying coefficients of Earth's gravity field, accurate satellite ephemerides for POD and validation of altimetry, relativity, and satellite dynamics, backup POD for other missions, and Lunar ephemeris for relativity studies and lunar libration for lunar interior studies.